Robust Quadruped Jumping via Deep Reinforcement Learning: Conclusion

 \section{Conclusion}

-In this work, we proposed a method to improve jumping performance of optimal trajectories with deep reinforcement learning.
-Instead of learning from scratch, we learn to modify the existing trajectories in Cartesian space, which proved to be robust to significantly varying environmental conditions.
-The entire trajectory offsets are learned based on the initial condition and the goal state.
-In addition to robustness to environmental perturbations, benefits of our method include avoiding manual joint gain tuning, as well as no longer needing to re-run potentially expensive optimization routines at run time for relatively small changes to the initial robot state, or for uncertainty in the system dynamics.
+In this work, we have proposed a method to improve jumping performance of optimal trajectories with deep reinforcement learning.
+Instead of learning from scratch, we learn to modify and augment the existing trajectories in Cartesian space, which proved to be robust to significantly varying environmental conditions.
+In addition to robustness to environmental perturbations, we showed robustness to different joint gains, and further benefits include avoiding re-running potentially expensive optimization routines at run time for changes to the initial robot state, uncertainty in the system dynamics, and uncertainty in the environment such as varying uneven terrain and coefficients of friction.
+In order to realize highly aggressive jumps on hardware, we proposed and integrated motor dynamics and power limits as key components of the learning environment, enabling effective sim-to-real transfers without any further tuning.
+Our results demonstrate full exploitation of the available hardware power and motor limits to jump twice the body length in distance while subject to uneven terrain noise of 33\% of the nominal standing height.

-Due to the success of learning the entire trajectory as one action output, instead of repeatedly querying the policy network as part of the control loop, future work will involve applying this idea to other optimal trajectories and systems.
-We also plan to expand environmental disturbances to include lateral noise, as well as transfer the jumping framework to hardware to further validate the method.